Sons of Abraham

 Sons of Abraham were a five-piece Jewish straight edge metalcore band from Long Island, New York.
 They released one demo, a split EP with Indecision, and a CD/LP Termites In His Smile.
 They disbanded in 1998, as guitarists Justin Beck and Todd Weinstock decided to concentrate on their other band, Glassjaw with friend Daryl Palumbo.

+The band's vocalist, Neil Rubenstein, became a tour manager for several bands including Motion City Soundtrack, and a stand-up comedian.